Arkansas Players to Watch Against Illinois - First Round

 Arkansas Players to Watch

-Black paces the Razorbacks at 4.2 assists per game, while also posting 5.1 rebounds and 12.8 points.
+Makhi Mitchell paces the Razorbacks at 5.5 rebounds per contest, while also posting 1.2 assists and 7.1 points.

-Ricky Council IV puts up 15.9 points and 2.3 assists per contest -- both team highs.
-He is also putting up 3.4 rebounds, shooting 44.5% from the floor.

-Davonte Davis puts up 10.5 points, 4.2 rebounds and 2.7 assists per contest.
-At the other end, he delivers 1.4 steals and 0.1 blocked shots.

 Jordan Walsh is posting 7.2 points, 1 assists and 4.1 rebounds per contest.